willgreenzilla/Auto-Amazon-Giveaways/README.md

 - Change amazonemail@address.com to your Amazon account email address.
 - Change amazonpassword to your Amazon account password.
-- Change numberofpages to the NUMBER of total giveaway pages.
-This is located at the bottom of https://www.amazon.com/ga/giveaways and will be displayed as something like [1][2][3] ...
-[135][Next].
-135 would be the total page count so enter this number.
+- Change page_counter value to the page you wish to begin on if not the first page...
+This will increment as it runs and give the script a place to begin when it crashes and auto re-launches (via the loop.py).

 Navigate into the Auto-Amazon-Giveaways directory via command prompt and type: